My Top 7 Book Recommendations for A2 Spanish Readers

 Go for a book you love to read, whether you stay in your comfort zone or take the leap.
 Either way, find something that will keep you turning the pages and excited for the next chapter.

 Read in Spanish every day.
-Immerse yourself in the language, soak up new vocabulary--and notice how your Spanish grows.
+Immerse yourself in the language, soak up new vocabulary.
+You’ll notice how your Spanish grows.

 Keep reading, keep practicing your Spanish, and I promise you: